14 Uncertainty

 [1] 0.01695366 0.01919406

-One key assumption about classical standard errors is encoded explicitly and clearly in Equation 14.8.
-In that formula, and in the code that implements it, \(\sigma^2_\varepsilon\) is a single number, treated as a constant that reflects the uncertainty in each observation uniformly.
-But in many applied contexts, the variance is not uniform, that is, there is heteroskedasticity.6
+One key assumption about classical standard errors is encoded explicitly in Equation 14.8.
+In that formula, and in the code that implements it, \(\sigma^2_\varepsilon\) is a single number, treated as a constant that reflects the uncertainty for each observation uniformly.
+But in many applied contexts, the variance in errors is not uniform, that is, there is heteroskedasticity.7

-One popular strategy to deal with this challenge is to compute “robust” standard errors, also known as “heteroskedasticity-constent” or “Huber-White” standard errors.
+One popular strategy to overcome with this challenge is to report “robust” standard errors, also known as “heteroskedasticity-consistent” or “Huber-White” standard errors.
 There are many types of robust standard errors available, designed to address different data issues (Zeileis, Köll, and Graham 2020).
 The code below shows one of the simplest ways to account for heteroskedasticity.
 It implements the same sandwich formula as in the classical case, but the “meat” component includes a matrix with squared residuals on the diagonal.
 This gives us more flexibility to account for changes in the variance of prediction errors across the sample.

 meat = t(X) %*% diag(e^2) %*% X